ocallam6/STLF-Eirgrid/STLF-2/readme.txt

 	The other function adds 48 rows with zero load value and the predicted tempmax for the next day.

 6. network.py:
 	This defines the neural network.
 See model.png for an overview.
 Uses Keras.
 Parameters may need tuning as time goes on.
-Regression based neural network.
+LSTM based neural network.

 7. analysis.py:
 	One function graphs the predicted values.